PYRiTEmonark/PartyListExtras/README.md

 Files are split into Job/Role, this is for readability only and isn't strictly nessacary.

 Currently some buffs aren't applied properly.
 These are:
-- PLD: Intervention buffed when sentinel/rampart active
+- PLD: Intervention buffed when sentinel/rampart active, Block rate on Passage of Arms
 - AST: Role Related buffs from arcana
 - BRD: Radiant Finale depending on job gauge
+- SGE: Kerachole and Taurochole cannot be stacked
 - Tank: Reprisal and Arm's Length.
 Potential for "effective" mitigation to be calculated
 - Ditto for "effective" damage for things that are currently fuzzed under "special"
 - Physical Ranged - Tactician, Shield Samba and Troubadour do not stack